-Days 7 to 9 - January 16 - 18, 2017 - Navigating the Antarctic Peninsula and the South Shetland Islands
+Days 7 to 9: JANUARY 23 and 24 - Exploring the Antarctic Peninsula and South Shetland Islands

 We hope to navigate some of the most beautiful waterways and make some exciting landings.
 We visit the Gerlache Starit, Errera Channel and Neumayer Channel.
 We stop at the British Museum and Post Office at Port Lockroy.
 We continue to the South Shetland Islands and if conditions permit, we will stop at the enigmatic Elephant Island. (b,l,d)